Pantheon Ventures (UK) LLP/Pantheon Ventures (US) LP/Pantheon Ventures Ireland) DACH

 We will not use your Personal Data for the purposes of marketing to you unless you expressly consent to us doing so.

-We will share your work contact details within the Group for our legitimate business interests.
-Except in this regard, within the Group, your Personal Data will be disclosed within the Company only to those individuals who need access to your Personal Data to perform their duties for the purposes listed in Section 4 above or where required or permitted by applicable law.
+We will share your work contact details within the Pantheon Group for our legitimate business interests.
+Except in this regard, within the Pantheon Group, your Personal Data will be disclosed only to those individuals who need access to your Personal Data to perform their duties for the purposes listed in Section 4 above or where required or permitted by applicable law.

-The Company may also disclose your Personal Data to affiliates of Pantheon, including Pantheon Ventures (US) LP and Pantheon Ventures (HK) LLP (together all such affiliates the “Group”) for pursuing the purposes listed in Section 4 above or where required by applicable law.
-Within the Group, your Personal Data will be disclosed only to a limited number of restricted individuals within the information technology, human resources, legal, finance, regulatory and compliance, accounting department as well as certain managers (i.e. only persons with assigned responsibility or managerial responsibility for the employee or groups of employees) to the extent any of these functions need access to your Personal Data in connection with their job responsibilities.
+The Company may also disclose your Personal Data to other members of the Pantheon Group for pursuing the purposes listed in Section 4 above or where required by applicable law.
+Within the Pantheon Group, your Personal Data will be disclosed only to a limited number of restricted individuals within the information technology, human resources, legal, finance, regulatory and compliance, payroll, tax, accounting department as well as certain managers (i.e. only persons with assigned responsibility or managerial responsibility for the employee or groups of employees) to the extent any of these functions need access to your Personal Data in connection with their job responsibilities.
 Access will be provided on a need-to-know basis.
 Disclosure may take place also through specifically devoted human resources information systems and databases, employee directories or business applications.
-Access to the internal employee directory will be provided to all employees of the Group limited to the information necessary to relevant work needs.
+Access to the internal employee directory will be provided to all employees of the Pantheon Group limited to the information necessary to relevant work needs.

 We may also disclose information to an actual or prospective mortgage lender, an actual or prospective landlord, or to a former or prospective new employer, or a recruitment agency (with your express consent).